A TRIP ROUTE

 INTERESTING FACTS

-In 1412, the Hungarian King Sigismund of Luxembourg and the Polish King Władysław Jagiełło met at the castle in Lubowla to sign a pact of peace and friendship.
-During the meeting, the Luxembourger, in exchange for a loan of 37 thousand kopecks of Czech groschen (approx. 7.5 tons of pure silver), pledged the castles of Lubovna, Podoliniec and Gniazda as well as 13 Spiš towns and 15 villages to the Polish king.
+In 1412, the Hungarian King Sigismund of Luxembourg and the Polish King Władysław Jagiełło met at Lubovla Castle to sign a pact of peace and friendship.
+During the meeting, in exchange for a loan of 37,000 Czech groszy (approximately 7.5 tons of pure silver), the Luxembourger pledged the castles of Lubovla, Podoliniec, and Gniazda, as well as 13 Spiš towns and 15 villages, to the Polish king.
 The castle itself became the administrative center of the pledged lands and the seat of Spiš starosts.
-These functions were performed by, among others, Zawisza Czarny, Piotr Kmita and Jan Boner.
-In 1553, a serious fire occurred, but the stronghold was rebuilt by King Sigismund Augustus.
-In the 17th century, during the term of office of the Lubomirskis, the Polish crown insignia, endangered during the Swedish Deluge, were deposited in the castle.
-King John Casimir also stayed here for some time, as described in "The Deluge" by Henryk Sienkiewicz.
+These positions were held by, among others, Zawisza Czarny, Piotr Kmita, and Jan Boner.
+In 1553, a serious fire broke out, but the stronghold was rebuilt by King Sigismund Augustus.
+In the 17th century, during the Lubomirski family's term, the Polish crown jewels, endangered during the Swedish Deluge, were deposited in the castle.
+King John II Casimir also stayed here for a time, as described in Henryk Sienkiewicz's "The Deluge."
 In 1683, King John III Sobieski visited the castle.
-After Maria Theresa took Spiš from Poland in 1772, the role of the fortress decreased significantly.
-In 1768, Maurycy Beniowski, a Hungarian nobleman, soldier, traveller, author of memoirs and later king of Madagascar, was imprisoned here.
-In the spring of 1769, a unit of the Bar confederates, led by Józef Bierzyński, made an unsuccessful attempt to take over the castle in Lubovna, owned by Kazimierz Poniatowski.
-He then asked the Austrians to occupy the Spiš starosty.
-Until 1945, the fortress remained in the hands of the Zamoyski family, later it was taken over by the Czechoslovak state (source: Pascal's Guide Slovakia).IT IS WORTH KNOWING
+In 1768, Maurycy Beniowski, a Hungarian nobleman, soldier, traveler, memoirist, and later King of Madagascar, was imprisoned here.
+In the spring of 1769, a detachment of the Bar Confederates, commanded by Józef Bierzyński, made an unsuccessful attempt to seize the castle in Lubowla, owned by Kazimierz Poniatowski.
+He then asked the Austrians to occupy the Spiš district.
+After Maria Theresa retook Spiš from Poland in 1772, the fortress's importance diminished significantly.
+Until 1945, the fortress remained in the hands of the Zamoyski family, and later it was taken over by Czechoslovakia.IT IS WORTH KNOWING

 An extraordinary legend associated with the Red Monastery is the story of Brother Cyprian.
 This monk lived in the years 1724-1775 and his real name was Frantz Ignatz Jaschke.
 He graduated from medical studies in Wroclaw and probably joined the Camaldolese monastery at Three Crowns around 1756.
 In the monastery, he served as a doctor and pharmacist, but his greatest passion was botany.
 He left behind an impressive herbarium, in which he collected about 280 specimens of Pieniny and Tatras plants.
 He also studied learned books, thanks to which he built wings.
 He soared on them over the Pieniny mountains, arousing fear among the local residents.
 Then Brother Cyprian had a dream in which two angels forbade him from flying and ordered him to burn his sinful wings.
 However, the monk did not listen to the warning, climbed Three Crowns peak and set off on another flight.
 He soared all the way to the Tatras, but when he was flying over Sea Eye lake he was struck by lightning, which turned him into a rock.
 This is how the famous Tatras peak, called Monk from then on, was created, intended as a warning against human pride and opposing the will of God.
 In 2010, based on the true biography of Brother Cyprian, a movie drama was created in Polish-Slovak-Czech-Hungarian co-production entitled "The Flying Monk and the Secret of Da Vinci" (source: www.pieniny.net).August 2024